 - MSFT Data

-For this example, we’ll be using a horizontal menu.
+For this example, we’ll be utilizing a horizontal menu.
 These menus are the most popular on desktop software and web applications, and are effective for displaying 4 to 5 top-level pages.
 A vertical menu is also acceptable, although it may post some limitations when working with tabular data.

 When developing your first navigation menu, it’s important to incorporate all the design elements early on.
 This menu will be duplicated to all spreadsheets you will be using, so finalizing the design early can help you avoid making duplicate changes later on.
 Start with a straightforward design, such as follows: